LinuxCommandLibrary

 DESCRIPTION

-git push uploads local commits to a remote repository.
-It updates remote refs with local refs, transferring objects needed to complete the refs.
+git push uploads local commits to a remote repository, updating remote refs with local refs and transferring the objects needed to complete them.
+This is how local work becomes shared with collaborators.

 PARAMETERS